Legislation

 Minor changes to apparatus dimensions.

-Higher level of specificity for analytical techniques.
+Higher level of specificity for analytical

 Not expecting major differences in results.